Optimum TV Has Superior HD Picture and Sound Quality

 HDTV* provides a sharper picture and better sound than standard television, but an in-depth look at HDTV's advantages will help you understand why it will revolutionize your TV viewing experience.

 Aspect ratio describes the width of the TV screen in proportion to its height.
 When people talk about wide-screen TVs, they are referring to the 16:9 aspect ratio.
 Most HDTV programs are delivered in this widescreen format.
 A 16:9 aspect ratio fills more of your natural field of vision and creates a more cinematic experience.
 In comparison, standard TVs have an aspect ratio of 4:3, slightly wider than a square.
-In many instances images are cropped to accomodate your 4:3 screen, resulting in a loss of picture.
+In many instances images are cropped to accommodate your 4:3 screen, resulting in a loss of picture.

 The picture elements that make up the images onscreen are called pixels.
 More pixels mean more detail.
 The highest pixel count is available with high definition television (HDTV), where up to two million pixels can be displayed.